Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Abstract

 \section{Abstract}

-Interpretable machine learning addresses the black-box nature of deep neural networks.
-Visual prototypes have been suggested for intrinsically interpretable image recognition, instead of generating post-hoc explanations that approximate a trained model.
-However, a large number of prototypes can be overwhelming.
-To reduce explanation size and improve interpretability, we propose the Neural Prototype Tree (ProtoTree), a deep learning method that includes prototypes in an interpretable decision tree to faithfully visualize the entire model.
-In addition to global interpretability, a path in the tree explains a single prediction.
+Prototype-based methods use interpretable representations to address the black-box nature of deep learning models, in contrast to post-hoc explanation methods that only approximate such models.
+We propose the Neural Prototype Tree (ProtoTree), an intrinsically interpretable deep learning method for fine-grained image recognition.
+ProtoTree combines prototype learning with decision trees, and thus results in a globally interpretable model by design.
+Additionally, ProtoTree can locally explain a single prediction by outlining a decision path through the tree.
 Each node in our binary tree contains a trainable prototypical part.
-The presence or absence of this prototype in an image determines the routing through a node.
+The presence or absence of this learned prototype in an image determines the routing through a node.
 Decision making is therefore similar to human reasoning: Does the bird have a red throat?
 And an elongated beak?
-Then it's a hummingbird!
-We tune the accuracy-interpretability trade-off using ensembling and pruning.
-We apply pruning without sacrificing accuracy, resulting in a small tree with only 8 prototypes along a path to classify a bird from 200 species.
-An ensemble of 5 ProtoTrees achieves competitive accuracy on the CUB-200-2011 and Stanford Cars data sets.
-Code is available at {\url{https://github.com/M-Nauta/ProtoTree}}.
+Then it’s a hummingbird!
+We tune the accuracy-interpretability trade-off using ensemble methods, pruning and binarizing.
+We apply pruning without sacrificing accuracy, resulting in a small tree with only 8 learned prototypes along a path to classify a bird from 200 species.
+An ensemble of 5 ProtoTrees achieves competitive accuracy on the CUB-200- 2011 and Stanford Cars data sets.
+Code is available at \url{github.com/M-Nauta/ProtoTree}.